-The skills of systems designers are called upon when new networks, websites or IT systems are required or when operational problems are encountered with existing systems.
+The skills of systems designers are called upon when new networks, websites or IT systems are required.

 - researching current arrangements

-- consulting clients and systems analysts about required specifications
+- consulting clients and systems analysts about requirements

 - producing designs that utilise suitable software and hardware

-- liaising with other IT staff such as software engineers and programmers
+- communicating these plans to other IT staff such as software engineers and programmers

-- producing, installing and implementing the new system
+- sometimes producing, installing and implementing the new system

-- testing and modifying it to ensure that that it operates reliably
+- testing and modifying it to ensure that it operates reliably

 - IT consultancies